-Major cloud service providers like Microsoft and Baidu have announced deployment of FPGA technology in their Hyperscale data centers to drive their services business in an extremely competitive market.
+Major cloud service providers like Amazon, Baidu, and Microsoft have announced deployment of FPGA technology in their Hyperscale data centers to drive their services business in an extremely competitive market.
 FPGAs are the perfect complement to highly agile cloud computing environments because they are programmable and can be hardware-optimized for any new application or algorithm.

 The inherent ability of an FPGA to reconfigure and be reprogrammed over time is perhaps its greatest advantage in a fast-moving field.
 Using dynamic reconfiguration, FPGAs can quickly change – in less than a second -- to a different design that is hardware-optimized for its next workload.
 As a result, Xilinx FPGAs can deliver the flexibility, application breadth and feature velocity that complex and constantly changing hyperscale applications need – something that CPUs and custom ASICs cannot achieve.

 Customers - Three of the top seven hyperscale cloud companies have deployed Xilinx FPGAs, including Baidu, which in October announced it had designed Xilinx UltraScale™ FPGA in pools to accelerate machine learning inference.

 Partnerships - Both Qualcomm and IBM announced strategic collaborations with Xilinx for data center acceleration.
 The IBM engagement already has already resulted in a storage and networking acceleration framework, CAPI SNAP, making it easier for developers to accelerate applications such as NoSQL using Xilinx FGPAs.